leonardoLavagna/leonardoLavagna/README.md

 - Project: Simplicial Homology and Patterns in Complex (real, biological) Data.
 - Review/Article: Principles of error corrections in quantum machines and their implementations.
 - Review/Article: Principles of Momentum computing in the "cold" informatic's framework.
-- ystematic Review: C/C++ libraries behind Pythorch models and their dependability.
+- Sytematic Review: C/C++ libraries behind Pythorch models and their dependability.

 ### 📫 Connect with me
 - llavagna@proton.me